bikos13/PHPRestaurant/README.md

 # PHPRestaurant
 A reservation for a Restaurant Web Application based on PHP.
-This was my first rookie project at the collegue using procedural programming method
+This was my first rookie project in collegue using procedural programming practices

-Readme File Under Development ...

 Contents Table
 1) General Information about the project